-It is true that most of the tourist reaching this place are choosing the city mainly for its proximity to the ski slopes, but trust me, you have nothing to lose if you choose it also for a day trip from Munich, Germany.
+It is true that most of the tourists reaching this place are choosing the city mainly for its proximity to the ski slopes, but trust me, you have nothing to lose if you choose it also for a day trip from Munich, Germany.

 We stepped into Austria by bus ( Flixbus) only because it was way cheaper (as cheap as 8 euro one way) than the train would have been, but it is true that the later is more reliable and you most certainly won’t encounter any delay (as the bus).

 Stop for a sweet pastry and a good coffee at one of the many old cafes you will find everywhere (better yet, try the Café Konditorei Munding, the oldest one in town or the 360 Bar) and don’t miss out on trying the apfelstrudel.

-Once back, stop at the Hofburg, the Imperial Palace and don’t miss out the Swarovski world (make sure you still have some money for some heavy shopping).
+Once back, stop at the Hofburg, the Imperial Palace and don’t miss out on the Swarovski world (make sure you still have some money for some heavy shopping).

-Garmisch – Partenkirchen (Zugspitze)
+Garmisch – Partenkirchen (Zugspitze) (approx. 1.5 hours)

-One hot Summer day we decided to go and see for ourselves what this place one hour Southern from Munich we heard so much about is all about.
+One hot summer day we decided to go and see for ourselves what this place one hour Southern from Munich we heard so much about is all about.
 And off we were, once again choosing Flixbus.